survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 Note how the output has changed, though.
 Instead of numbers, you can see hashes.
 But this is expected given the change you made.

+T> The *Hot Module Replacement* appendix shows how to set up `NamedModulesPlugin` as it can be used for debugging HMR.

 {pagebreak}

 ## Conclusion